Manual Enterprises, Inc. v. Day: Majority opinion

 Writing for the majority, Justice Harlan crafted a revision of the Court's view of what constituted obscenity.
 Both lower courts had argued that the intended audience of the magazines (homosexuals) rendered the material obscene.

 Harlan focused on whether the materials were "so offensive on their face as to affront current community standards of decency — a quality that we shall hereafter refer to as 'patent offensiveness' or 'indecency.' " If the materials lacked that quality, Harlan reasoned that the Court need not consider the question of "audience."

 Reaching back to the Hicklin test, Harlan argued that for materials to be obscene requires two distinct elements: patent offensiveness and an appeal to prurient interest.

 Therefore, Harlan concluded, "The Court of Appeals was mistaken in considering that Roth made 'prurient interest' appeal the sole test of obscenity."

 Harlan then approached the Roth standard which required a determination of the relevant "community."
-Harland concluded that since the law in question dealt with the national mail, the relevant community was national.
+Harlan concluded that since the law in question dealt with the national mail, the relevant community was national.

 But Harlan struggled to define "prurient appeal."
 In the end, Harlan merely asserted that the materials were constitutionally protected. "[We] need go no further in the present case than to hold that the magazines in question, taken as a whole, cannot, under any permissible constitutional standard, be deemed to be beyond the pale of contemporary notions of rudimentary decency."
 In part, Harlan reached this conclusion because the majority believed that the government had overemphasized parts of the materials without taking them as a whole (a significant part of the Roth test).

 But more importantly, the majority found that portrayal of the male nude (and, implicitly, portrayal of the homosexual male nude) "cannot fairly be regarded as more objectionable than many portrayals of the female nude that society tolerates."

 Anticipating a series of cases yet to come, Harlan addressed whether the materials had been rendered obscene by the way in which they were advertised.
 Section 1461 said that advertising could render materials obscene, and Chief Justice Earl Warren (concurring in Roth) had agreed on constitutional grounds.
 But Harlan, writing for the majority, concluded that the government had not argued that the advertising made the materials obscene.
 Section 1461, Harlan noted, did not require scienter, and to impose the requirement that publisher investigate every advertiser in their pages would impose an unconstitutional chilling effect on free speech.